 Length: 272 (may vary)

-Genre: Literary fiction, Thriller, suspense
+Genre: Literary fiction, Thriller, Suspense

 Setting: At an isolated vacation house in New York City, the story takes place in a small, unnamed town on Long Island.

-Major themes: The book explores issues such as racism, climate change, parenting, greed, and of course, Armageddon in a suspenseful and provocative manner.
+Major Themes: The book explores issues such as racism, climate change, parenting, greed, and of course, Armageddon in a suspenseful and provocative manner.
 It uses horror tropes to explore the effects of race, class, and prejudice.
 The central idea in Leave the World Behind is that an apocalyptic event would most likely not appear like what we expect, which is a crucial component of the Leave the World Behind theme.

-Main character: Among the raspberry fields on Long Island, Amanda, an advertising account director, her husband Clay, a tenured professor and book critic, and their two children, fifteen-year-old Archie and thirteen-year-old Rosie, have rented an Airbnb in rural Long Island so they can have their vocation.
-That was abruptly interrupted when G. H. and Ruth Washington, the home’s rightful owners, arrived late one night asking for a pardon.
+Main Character: Among the raspberry fields on Long Island, Amanda, an advertising account director, her husband Clay, a tenured professor and book critic, and their two children, 15-year-old Archie and 13-year-old Rosie, have rented an Airbnb in rural Long Island so they can have their vocation.
+That was abruptly interrupted when G.H. and Ruth Washington, the home’s rightful owners, arrived late one night asking for a pardon.

-Summary of the Book | Leave The World Behind by Rumaan Alam
+Book Summary | Leave The World Behind by Rumaan Alam

 The story begins with a middle-class white couple, Amanda and Clay, along with their teenage children Archie and Rose, driving from Brooklyn to the Hamptons for a summer escape and staying at a luxurious home.
 It’s a sheltered Airbnb with a swimming pool lit up at night, a hot tub, and marble countertops.
 They got it for a family vacation on Long Island.